JustTheHero/web_online_store/README.md

 No comments.

 ## 4. Test Plan:
 * In milestone 3 all frontend tests were made again to ensure that there were no problems with the database integration.
-Many requests were made to the server, to secure the functionality of the website features with both valid and invalid data treatment.
+* Many requests were made to the server, to secure the functionality of the website features with the data received.
+* Tests to the treatments of both valid and invalid data were also made.

 ## 5. Test Results:
 * Category and specific product pages correctly filter from the product mock.